sqern - keep track of Linux kernel versions

 database table, probably only specifying the

-directly in the insert/update statement. - If needed, fetch records from one or more tables to determine whether the write request is valid; this step may be omitted for most changes
+commentfield).
+In some RDBMS implementations that cannot use a sequence's current value as a default value for a column, fetch theidvalue for the just-inserted row (e.g. using PostgreSQL'sINSERT INTO ...
+RETURNING idstatement or MySQL'sLAST_INSERT_IDfunction) to use in the insert/update step.
+Alternatively, it may be possible to useLAST_INSERT_ID()directly in the insert/update statement. - If needed, fetch records from one or more tables to determine whether the write request is valid; this step may be omitted for most changes

 - Make the actual change